15 Native Plants for the Midwestern Garden

 Growing Conditions: Shade and moist, well-drained soil

-Size: To 2 feet tall
+Size: To two feet tall

 Zones: 4-9

 Spiderworts are charming, versatile spring-blooming perennials with grassy foliage and three-petaled flowers.
-One of our favorites is 'Sweet Kate', which pairs cobalt blue flowers with neon, chartreuse foliage.
+One of our favorites is 'Sweet Kate,' which pairs cobalt blue flowers with neon chartreuse foliage.

 Name: Tradescantia sp.